 Blog

-Interview with Graduate and Postdoctoral Studies, University of British Columbia, Vancouver
+Interview with Graduate and Postdoctoral Studies, UBC, Vancouver

 Why did you decide to pursue a graduate degree?
 My academic pursuits have been defined by a desire to understand the role of social norms; illegal, unreported and unregulated (IUU) fishing and food climate biodiversity scenarios in gendered interactions with marine resources.
 I aim to explore their potential to improve food and livelihood security in…